icgw/FCA-Map/README.md

 Formal concept analysis is based on mathematical order theory.
 (See the [book](https://www.springer.com/gp/book/9783540627715) for more details)

-The following is an example of a formal context and its derived concept lattice.
+The following is an example of a formal context (about [Marvel Cinematic Universe](https://www.marvel.com/movies) films) and its derived concept lattice.

 ### Formal Context